godotengine/godot-docs/reference/compiling_for_x11.rst

     user@host:~/godot$ scons platform=x11 tools=no target=release_debug bits=64

-Note that cross compiling for the opposite bits (64/32) as your host platform in linux is quite difficult and might need a chroot environment.
+Note that cross compiling for the opposite bits (64/32) as your host platform is not always straight-forward and might need a chroot environment.

-In Ubuntu, compilation works without a chroot but some libraries (.so) might be missing from ``/usr/lib32``.
-Symlinking the missing .so files from ``/usr/lib`` results in a working build.

-To create standard export templates, the resulting files must be copied
+To create standard export templates, the resulting files must be copied to:
-to:

 ::

     /home/youruser/.godot/templates

-and named like this:
+and named like this (even for *BSD which is seen as "Linux X11" by Godot):

 ::